awsdocs/aws-greengrass-developer-guide/doc_source/gg-sec.md

 AWS IoT Greengrass uses the AWS IoT transport security model to encrypt communication with the cloud by using [TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security) [cipher suites](https://en.wikipedia.org/wiki/Cipher_suite)\.
 In addition, AWS IoT Greengrass data is encrypted when at rest \(in the cloud\)\.
 For more information about AWS IoT transport security and supported cipher suites, see [ Transport Security](https://docs.aws.amazon.com/iot/latest/developerguide/iot-security-identity.html#transport-security) in the *AWS IoT Developer Guide*\.

+**Supported Cipher Suites for Local Network Communication**

-As opposed to the AWS IoT cloud, the AWS IoT Greengrass core supports the following *local network* TLS cipher suites:
+As opposed to the AWS IoT cloud, the AWS IoT Greengrass core supports the following *local network* TLS cipher suites for certificate\-signing algorithms\.
+All of these cipher suites are supported when private keys are stored on the file system\.
+A subset are supported when the core is configured to use hardware security modules \(HSM\)\.
+For more information, see [AWS IoT Greengrass Core Security Principals](#gg-principals) and [Hardware Security Integration](hardware-security.md)\.
+The table also includes the minimum version of AWS IoT Greengrass core software required for support\.

 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/gg-sec.html)

-**Note**
-Only a subset of cipher suites are supported when hardware security is configured\.
-For more information, see [Supported Cipher Suites for Hardware Security Integration](hardware-security.md#cipher-suites-for-hsm)\.